 Married to a U.S. citizen and living in the U.S.?
-Get the checklist of all required immigration forms, the application steps and the processing time in 2020.
+Get the checklist of all required immigration forms, the application steps and the processing time.

 It takes 10-13 months to get a marriage-based green card if both spouses are in the U.S.

 In this guide we will be discussing the processing time of a marriage based green card for a spouse of a U.S. citizen, living in the U.S.

 USCIS processing times can vary depending upon where the petitioner and foreign spouse live in the United States.

 We have created a detailed guide, entailing the total processing time you can expect while filing a marriage based green card.
 You can check it out here.

 The total processing time for obtaining a marriage based green card when both spouses are in the U.S. ranges from 10-13 months:

 - Application processing takes about 9-11 months, and